5 Tips on How to Pick a Wedding DJ

 Tip 1: Set a Wedding DJ/Entertainment Budget

-We’re starting with the budget because at the end of the day, your budget will determine how much you’re going to spend on your wedding DJ, band, or entertainment in general.
+We’re starting the wedding DJ tip advice with the budget because at the end of the day, your budget will determine how much you’re going to spend on your wedding DJ, band, or entertainment in general.
 A good rule of thumb is to allow up to 10% of your budget for a wedding DJ/entertainment.

-Professional wedding DJ companies usually start at around $1000+ for 4 hours.
+Professional wedding DJ companies usually start at around $1200 – $1800 for 4 hours (some are as much as $5000).
 Just know this before beginning your research.
 If the price is your main concern, you can easily visit wedding planning websites to help you pick a wedding DJ.

 Tip 2: Know When to Book/Hire a Wedding DJ

 The next tip is very important.
-We recommend reaching out to DJs (or bands) as far out as one year in advance.
+We recommend reaching out to DJs (or bands) as far out as one year in advance if you want to hire a wedding DJ or band.
 Usually, nine months is a good time, as well.
 Good wedding disc jockey companies often get booked up to one year in advance (sometimes more).

 We only take bookings up to one year in advance, in order to allow people a fair chance at booking our services.
 If you’ve somehow forgotten to book your DJ, you can always find a last-minute DJ.
 However, be aware that DJs who are open so close to the wedding date are open for a reason, so be careful and ask the right questions.